 - Referrals to intensive outpatient, inpatient residential treatment, or other community services as needed.

-HYP is coordinated by a State of Vermont Certified Drug and Alcohol Counselor (LADC).
+HYP is coordinated by Bert Klavens, a State of Vermont Licensed Drug and Alcohol Counselor (LADC).
 The Program utilizes a holistic approach to treatment that emphasizes relationship building, draws on a variety of treatment approaches to address needs, and is flexible to the unique challenges of young people seeking treatment.

 For more information about the Healthy Youth Program, contact Bert Klavens, LADC, at 229-9151 or email@example.com.